markqvist/LibAPRS/README.md

 - Support for settings APRS symbols
 - Support for power/height/gain info in location updates
 - Can run with open squelch

+## Installation

+Place the "LibAPRS" folder (the one in the same folder as this readme file) inside your Arduino "libraries" folder.
+That's all!